roop/citron/docs/grammar-file.md

 The sematic type for all terminals, and the semantic type for each non-terminal should be specified in the Citron grammar file.

-It's a good practice to keep the type specifications of nonterminals closer to the rules that use these nonterminals, so that the code blocks for the rules are easier to read.
+It's a good practice to keep the type specifications of non-terminals closer to the rules that use these non-terminals, so that the code blocks for the rules are easier to read.

 We can place the type definitions anywhere in our project, and should